Pokes303/Hellium-File-Explorer/README.md

 This is an unfinished file explorer for the WiiU, made with [wut](https://github.com/devkitPro/wut), [libiosuhax](https://github.com/yawut/libiosuhax) and [SDL2](https://github.com/yawut/SDL).
 It allows you to navigate over console's internal memory, discs, SD card, USB, and more!

 The project is still in development so, although it compiles and runs, it's not ready for general use.
-It was originally made for the (now old) Mocha CFW, and it must be ported to Aroma for an updated setup.
+It was created in 2019 for the (now old) Mocha CFW, and it must be ported to Aroma for an updated setup.
 You can compile and test it yourself _(Check the [Building](#Building) section)_

 <!--![Logo](https://user-images.githubusercontent.com/24766260/166570126-04a03e89-5784-4fa8-a928-0310bbaf16c3.png)-->